akka/akka/akka-docs/src/main/paradox/typed/distributed-pub-sub.md

 # Distributed Publish Subscribe in Cluster

-For the Akka Classic documentation of this feature see @ref:[Classic Distributed Publish Subscribe](../distributed-pub-sub.md).
+The current recommended API is fully typed, a.k.a. `akka-typed`.For the Akka Classic documentation of this feature see @ref:[Classic Distributed Publish Subscribe](../distributed-pub-sub.md).

 ## Module info